kontainapp/guide/appendix/minikube.md

 ---
-label: Minikube (Containerd)
+label: Using Kontain in Minikube (with Containerd)
 icon: /images/minikube.png
 order: 800
 ---

-## Using Kontain in Minikube (in Docker mode for usage without using VirtualBox)
 Minikube is a great little Kubernetes distribution that can be used to verify Kontain working with Vanilla Kubernetes distributions.
-Usually, Minikube comes with VirtualBox in order to create the relevant Kubernetes Master and Worker nodes.
-But, Minikube can also launch in Docker in Docker (DIND) mode, where it launches quickly in Docker, where the Master and Worker nodes are plain Docker containers.

-+++ Starting a Minikube cluster
-### Start Minikube in Docker in Docker mode (DIND)
+### Start Minikube with Containerd as default runtime
 For this, Kontain needs a minimum version of Minikube, which can be installed from [here](https://minikube.sigs.k8s.io/docs/start/)

 To start Minikube use: